 Preferred specimen types: 0.2 ml synovial fluid or CSF, or 0.2 ml fresh, frozen or fixed

 Less preferred specimen types:

-ml whole blood in EDTA (purple top) or ACD (yellow top)
+ml whole blood in EDTA (purple top) tube, or 0.2 ml urine

 Contact Zoologix if advice is needed to determine an appropriate specimen type for a specific diagnostic application.
 For specimen types not listed here, please contact Zoologix to confirm specimen acceptability and shipping instructions.